chrisbeardy/secret-santa/README.md

         Bill ---> Chad
         Sharon ---> Jen

 To send out emails with new pairings, call with the --send argument:

-            $ python secret_santa.py --send

-To send the emails, call using the `--send` argument

     python secret_santa.py --send